-Your oven temperature was too low and/or you didn’t leave your cake to cook for long enough.
-For butter cakes, like this vanilla butter cake, I look for certain signs before I remove them from the oven:
+Furthermore, if you didn’t leave your cake to bake for long enough, your cakes will also sink.
+For butter cakes, like this vanilla butter cake, I look for certain signs before I remove them from the oven.
+Here are a few ways to check if your cake is done baking:

 - the skewer test: I poke the centre of the cake with a cake tester (like this one from Amazon) to see if it’s still wet inside.
 If the tester comes out clean, the cake should be done (although some cakes are sneaky and may pass the skewer test but still require more oven time… that’s a whole other story).